smurphos/cinnamox_theme_master/files/README.md

 ## Installation

-Install via Cinnamon's Themes module in Cinnamon settings or download from Cinnamon Spices and unzip into your `~/.themes` directory.
+Install via Cinnamon's Themes module in Cinnamon settings or download from [Cinnamon Spices](https://cinnamon-spices.linuxmint.com/themes) and unzip into your `~/.themes` directory.

+The themes are also available via [openDesktop.org](https://www.opendesktop.org/member/491875/) or [my Github repository](https://github.com/smurphos/cinnamox_themes/releases).

 Select the Cinnamox theme as your Desktop, Controls and Window Borders in the Cinnamon Themes module.